TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 something exceptional and extraordinary" (Milan Kundera)

-We are dealing here with a pre-Enlightenment, pre-modern niche
+We are dealing here with

 in US culture, brought across the Atlantic on ships from England